Gravesend United F.C.: History

 After the 1934–35 season Division 2 of the Kent League was disbanded and 'United' returned to the now expanded Kent Amateur League and were the 1935–36 season champions of the newly formed Western Section Premier Division.
 The club continued in this league for a further three seasons whereupon matches were suspended owing to the outbreak of World War II.

 'The Shrimpers' joined the wartime Kent Senior League for three seasons from 1942 and additionally played in the wartime South Eastern Combination for two seasons (1943–44 & 1944–45).
 The team were losing semi–finalists in the Kent Senior Cup in both 1942 and 1943 and progressed one stage further in 1944 to the Kent Senior Cup final where they were beaten 5–3 by the Royal Arsenal (Woolwich).
 The Kent League resumed in 1944–45 with 'the Shrimpers' as members and the team were losing semi–finalists in the League Cup competition.
-The club played it's final season as Gravesend United in 1945–46 as members of the Kent League and towards the end of that campaign were beaten at the semi–final stage of both the Kent League Cup and the Kent Senior Cup competitions.
+The club played its final season as Gravesend United in 1945–46 as members of the Kent League and towards the end of that campaign were beaten at the semi–final stage of both the Kent League Cup and the Kent Senior Cup competitions.

 In 1946 the club merged with Northfleet United to form Gravesend & Northfleet F.C.
 The new club played at Stonebridge Road, the ground of the Northfleet United club in the latter teams red and white colours.

 In 2007 the Gravesend & Northfleet club renamed itself as Ebbsfleet United.